 Grab a special Elf Hunt map (£2.50) and instructions from Jil Long Hairdressing or The Sweet Cabin in Green Dragon Yard and set off in search of Martin the naughty elf and 26 of his helpers – we are pretty sure they will be somewhere in the town centre.

-All proceeds from the Elf Hunt, will go to Martin House Hospice for Children and prize winners will be notified on December 23rd 2019.
+All proceeds from the Elf Hunt, will go to Martin House Hospice for Children.
 Thanks to all the local businesses who have donated prizes.

 Train Station and St John’s Church (Kirkgate)